Dodgers’ Kenley Jansen reports to camp after having COVID-19

 “He looks like he’s in good shape.
 I know he’s thrilled to death to be back with his teammates,” Roberts said Sunday.
 “When one of your own is affected by something then certainly it hits home more.
 It makes us even more conscious.”

-However, Roberts said, Jansen would not be treated any differently because of having the virus.
+However, Roberts said, Jansen would not be treated any differently because he had the virus.

 Jansen said he expects to be ready for the season opener July 23 at home against the San Francisco Giants.